Posts

 Image

 The very McCobb like Lee L Woodard Sons Allegro group of wrought iron and white Ash was introduced at the Fourth Annual Summer Furniture Market at the Merchandise Mart in Chicago on October 22, 1951 and was in stores in early 1952.
 The group was a success and was sold throughout the 50’s.
+Allegro was designed by Lyman Woodard.
 It was not designed by Paul McCobb.